Black/Land gathers and analyzes stories about the relationship between black people, land and place.

 ♦ Acknowledge and transcend the effects of historical trauma on their relationships to land, place, and community;

 ♦ Engage, on their own terms, in local and national conversations about land use, environmental justice, sustainable economic prosperity, democratic civic engagement, and relationship to place;

 ♦ Offer to all people genuine cultural models for regeneration of land; reinvestment in place; and cultivating resilience as a form of resistance to oppression.

 What is the Black/Land Project?

-The purpose of the project is to identify and amplify the current critical dialogues surrounding the relationship between black people (including African-Americans, Caribbean-Americans and African immigrants) and land.
+The purpose of the project is to identify and amplify the current critical dialogues surrounding the relationship between Black people and land.
 The relationship to land may be a fifth generation family farm in the Alabama Black Belt or a neighborhood in Detroit.
 A public park, a church filled with local history, or an immigrant community’s journey from one place to another are all stories about black relationship to land and place.
 The Black/Land Project gathers these stories in order to share the powerful traditions of resourcefulness, resilience and regeneration they contain.
 You can download a description of our program offerings here.